Migrants and other vulnerable workers

 Employment Relations Act 2000, s 69G

-The employer has to tell you 20 working days before the restructure takes effect.
+Your employer has to tell you 20 working days before the restructure takes effect.
 They have to give you all relevant information about the restructure as soon as possible, or at least 15 working days before it takes effect so you can make an informed decision about transferring to the new employer.

 What happens when I transfer over to the new employer?

-Employment Relations Act 2000, s69M
+Employment Relations Act 2000, s 69M

-If you work in one of the listed industries, and the business you work for is restructured so that your job would be carried out by employees of another employer, you can choose to transfer over to the new employer on the same terms and conditions as for your old job.
+If you work in one of the listed industries, and the business you work for is restructured so that your job would be carried out by employees of another employer, you can choose to transfer over to the new employer on the same terms and conditions as your old job.
 Where you agree to transfer over and you are a union member on a collective agreement, the new employer becomes a party to that collective agreement (only in relation to you).
 That means you continue with the same terms and conditions of employment.

 What about my leave entitlements?

-Employment Relations Act 2000, s69J
+Employment Relations Act 2000, s 69J

 When you transfer over to the new employer, your service is considered to be continuous.
 That means that your annual leave and sick leave are carried over, and your parental leave entitlements are preserved.